 Bodyweight Exercises Versus Lifting Weights

-Finally, for naturally skinny guys, deadlifts are life.
+Especially for us naturally skinny guys, deadlifts can really help.
 Not only is grip strength closely linked to longevity (study), but ectomorphs also tend to have long curving spines that need to be strengthened.
 That’s what the deadlift is for.
-It thickens us up, straightens us out, hardens our bones, and lengthens our lives.
+Front-loaded squats (such as front squats and goblet squats) can be amazing for that, too, bulking up the spinal erectors in our upper backs and improving our posture.
+Similar to the deadlift, it thickens us up, straightens us out, hardens our bones, and lengthens our lives.

 Why are Gymnasts So Muscular?

 First, all of the best gymnasts use a strategic combination of bodyweight training and weight training, which is exactly what we recommend for skinny guys who are trying to bulk up.
 Serious gymnasts have no problem using weights to help them accomplish their goals.
 After all, they’re trying to excel at gymnastics, not trying to build their physiques with pure bodyweight training.

 To be sure, there are plenty of exceptions.
 I’m sure there are some great gymnasts who never touch weights.
 And I’m certainly not trying to say that you can’t build a muscular physique with pure bodyweight training.
 I’m just saying that if you have access to weights, it can make building muscle easier than being restricted to just bodyweight training.